DSpace/RestContract/pooltasks.md

 #### findAllByItem
 **/api/workflow/pooltasks/search/findAllByItem?uuid=<:item-uuid>**
+It returns all the pool tasks related to the specified item

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)
 * uuid: mandatory, the uuid of the item object

-It returns the list of matching  pooltasks

 Return codes:
 * 200 OK - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
-Only system administrators and users with ADMIN right can use the endpoint
+Only users with ADMIN right can use the endpoint

 #### findByItem
 **/api/workflow/pooltasks/search/findByItem?uuid=<:item-uuid>**
+It returns, if any, the single pooltask related to the specified item

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)
 * uuid: mandatory, the uuid of the item object

-It returns the pooltask of matching item provided

 Return codes:
 * 200 OK - if the operation succeed
-* 204 No Content - if the uuid parameter invalid or the pooltask is not of the current user
+* 204 No Content - if there is no pool task for the specified item and the current user
 * 401 Unauthorized - if you are not authenticated

 ## POST Method (collection level)